festelo/hew/README.md

 ## Hew

-Hew is a simple and fast library to help oranize your Flutter app's presentation layer.
+Hew is a simple and fast library that helps you organize your Flutter app's presentation layer.

-Inspired by [Riverpod's](https://riverpod.dev/) StateNotifiers and [bloc's](https://pub.dev/packages/bloc) cubit, this library introduces two new entities - `Presenter` and `PresentationModel`.
+It's inspired by `StateNotifier` from [Riverpod](https://riverpod.dev/)  and `cubit` from [bloc](https://pub.dev/packages/bloc), and introduces two new entities: `Presenter` and `PresentationModel`.

-It's worth to mention, that `Cubit` is designed to be used in Domain layer, while `Hew` finds its place completely in Presentation layer.
+It's worth noting that `Cubit` is designed to be used in the domain layer, whereas `hew` is meant to be used exclusively in the presentation layer.

-The goal of this library is providing convinent way to split StatefulWidgets into three different parts - `Model`, `Presenter` and `Widget`.
+The goal of this library is to provide a convenient way to split `StatefulWidget`s into three distinct parts:  `Model`, `Presenter` and `Widget`.
 By doing so, you can easily test your `Presenter` and `Model` without having to worry about `Widget` itself.
-In addition, this provides a way to easily separate your presentation logic from view logic itself.
+Additionally, it separates your presentation logic from your view logic and makes your code easier to maintain.

 ## Configuring